Graduate Employees' Organization 3550: Union structure

 Union members also maintain several caucuses that organize around specific issues.
-Some currently active caucuses include the BIPOC Caucus, the International GSI Caucus, the Feminist Caucus, the Housing Caucus, the Climate Caucus, and the Abolition Caucus.
+Some examples of caucuses include the BIPOC Caucus, the International GSI Caucus, the Feminist Caucus, the Housing Caucus, the Climate Caucus, and the Abolition Caucus.

-Contract Cycles
+Contract cycles

 GEO 3550 operates on a three-year contract cycle.
 The first year after winning a new contract is considered an enforcement year, when the union focuses on enforcing contract wins through grievance procedures and member education.
 The second year is considered a platform development year, when the union focuses on surveying member needs and priorities, and drafts new contract language to try and incorporate into the next contract.
 The third year is considered a bargaining year, when the union focuses on bargaining with the university's human resources representatives for a new contract.

 History

 Early organizing efforts

 Graduate students at the University of Michigan first threatened to form a labor union in 1966.
 At the time, the university employed about 900 "teaching fellows" (now GSIs) who were paid $2,400 per academic year.
 On April 10, 1966, a group of teaching fellows met with Allan F. Smith, the university's vice president for academic affairs, to demand a $1,200 raise, better communication with university administration, smaller class sizes, tuition relief.
 If their demands were not met, the teaching fellows threatened to affiliate with the American Federation of Teachers.
 However, it was not until 1970 that U-M teaching fellows first petitioned the Michigan Employment Relations Commission (MERC) for a union election.
 This first effort was struck down, however, when MERC issued a decision agreeing with university administrators that, if teaching fellows were to be considered employees, they would have to be part of a unit alongside GSSAs and GSRAs.
 Rather than taking the decision to court, the teaching fellows decided to stop pursuing their unionization efforts.

 Unionization efforts for graduate students at U-M did not pick up again until 1973 in response to several administration decisions including a 24% tuition increase.
 The tuition hike sparked a period of intense student organizing at the university with at least 3,000 students signing a tuition strike pledge started by the Student Action Committee and supported by the Student Government Council.
 The response by graduate students was the formation of the Organization of Teaching Fellows (OTF), who casually affiliated themselves with the American Association of University Professors (AAUP).
 After a pay increase averted a potential strike, teaching fellows continued to organize and joined the university's GSRAs and GSSAs to form GEO and officially request a MERC election for the second time in their history.
-This time, the university agreed to a union election, and GEO was certified as the university's union for "Graduate Student Assistants" on April 15, 1974, by a vote of 807-424.
+This time, the university agreed to a union election, and GEO was certified as the university's union for "Graduate Student Assistants" on April 15, 1974, by a vote of 807–424.